 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Tattoos are an increasingly common sight.
-Some surveys suggest that a fifth of all Americans now have one or more tattoos.
+Around 4 in 10 Americans now have one or more tattoos.
 Tattoos are also becoming less controversial in the workplace in many industries.
 You may see several co-workers, your boss, or executive management sporting visible tattoos, even in a traditional office environment.

 The popularity of tattoos may make you think that tattoos aren’t all that risky to get.
 But getting a tattoo does carry some risk: inserting an ink-covered needle into your skin has the potential to introduce foreign matter or infections into your body.